cfengine/documentation/manuals/components.markdown

 CFEngine Enterprise uses this directory as a default place for outputting reports.

+* `state/cf_procs`
+A cache of the process table.
+This is useful for `measurement` promises about processes.

+* `state/cf_rootprocs`
+A cache of the process table of processes owned by the root user.
+This is useful for `measurement` promises about processes.

+* `state/cf_otherprocs`
+A cache of the process table for processes not owned by the root user.
+This is useful for `measurement` promises about processes.

 * `state/file_changes.log`

 A time-stamped log of which files have experienced content changes since